Dehydrating Jalapeño Peppers – How To Dry Jalapeños

 Jalapenos drying in the oven.

 • Preheat oven to the lowest temperature.
-Many ovens have a low temperature of around 150°F. Set your oven to its lowest temperature, or ideally 125°F.
+Many ovens have a low temperature of around 150°F. Set your oven to its lowest temperature, or ideally 125°F. Also, check to see if your oven has a “dehydrate” setting.

 Remember that the thicker your slices, the longer the process will take.
-It will also take much longer in a standard oven than in a convection oven with air circulation.
+It will also take much longer in a standard oven than in a convection oven.
+If you do a lot of dehydrating, consider getting a dedicated dehydrator!
+It is a lot of fun experimenting with drying out various foods (and even making spicy beef jerky).

-If you want to go old school, you can try dehydrating your jalapenos by hanging them to air-dry.
+If you want to go old school, you can try dehydrating your jalapeños by hanging them to air-dry.
 This is the most ancient method for drying fresh produce.
-The main drawback?
-It takes much longer.
+The benefit is that you retain the most flavor (sun dried peppers are much more tasty than using a dehydrator).

 How To String Jalapeño Peppers For Drying